-Experiments and results
+Experiments and Results

-This section discusses the results obtained in chronological order using the architectures from Chapter 4, as well as the environment used for the experiments and the experimental protocol followed in each experiment.
-Remember that all experiments have been performed using the IEMOCAP database, except a proof of concept tested over a subset of our database.
+This section discusses the results obtained in chronological order using the architectures from Chapters 5 and 6, as well as the environment used for the experiments and the experimental protocol followed in each experiment.
+Remember that all experiments have been performed on the IEMOCAP database, except a proof of concept tested over a subset of our database.

-5.1 Experimental Protocol
+7.1 Experimental protocol